-When possible, take the opportunity to meet in-person.
-Conducting occasional in-person meetings are an important part of making real, human connections.
+When possible, take the opportunity to meet in person.
+Conducting occasional in-person meetings is an important part of making real, human connections.
 Just like videoconferencing will build closer bonds than instant messaging, in-person meetings will improve upon video meetings.
 Face-to-face meetings will encourage small talk and socializing that allow people to grow closer as a team.

 Have the right technology